Check out the top new sportsbooks!

 Duran finally defended his title for the first time, knocking out three of Jimmy Robertson’s teeth in the first round before knocking him out in the fifth in January of 1973.
 De Jesus won the North American Boxing Federation title in February with a decision over undefeated American Ray Lampkin while Gonzalez knocked Ruben Navarro out in March to retain his WBC title.
 Duran wanted a rematch with De Jesus to reverse his only professional loss and called out the Puerto Rican after knocking out Robertson.
 He also took two fights in California to try and build up his name on the west coast for a potential unification bout with Gonzalez.
 Buchanan was also in the mix and he put more pressure on Duran for a rematch with wins over Chang-Kil Lee, future champion Jim Watt and Frankie Otero.
 Duran, however, returned to Panama for another non-title match in April before signing to fight Commonwealth champion Hector Thompson.

 Born in Kempsey in the Mid North Coast of New South Wales in 1949, Hector Thompson began boxing at the age of five in the boys home he grew up in.
 Thompson turned professional at the age of 20, fighting occasionally as a preliminary fighter in Sydney and Melbourne but mostly on smaller shows in regional towns outside of Sydney as he was without a manager.
 Known for his exceptional physical strength, Thompson’s stiff jab and body punching earned him 20 wins from his first 23 bouts, fought mostly at junior welterweight, although he made the lightweight limit for the right bouts.
 One of Thompson’s early opponents, Roko Spanja, died from injuries sustained in a tenth round knockout loss to Thompson in 1970.
+Check out the best bookmakers!

 After winning the New South Wales state lightweight title, Thompson travelled to Melbourne to outpoint local Leo Young for the Australian junior welterweight title.
 This attracted the attention of managers Brian Ogilvie and Doug James, who relocated Thompson to Brisbane, Queensland in 1972 where he became a regular headliner at Brisbane’s Festival Hall.
 A pair of wars with New Zealand’s Manny Santos, who was ranked in the top ten lightweights in the world, gave Thompson national attention as they were shown live on Australia’s TV ringside program.
 Thompson survived a third round knockdown and a slow start to battle back for a draw before outpointing Santos in the rematch in two thrilling bouts, earning Thompson a world ranking himself.
 A 15 round victory over Ghana’s Joe Tetteh for the Commonwealth junior welterweight title followed and, while training for a May 14 bout in Melbourne, Duran’s team offered Thompson a title shot.